Skip to main content

 What’s the Difference Between a Dormer and a Gable Window

 Dormer windows and gable windows often get confused, but they are distinctly different things.
 Dormers are structures that protrude from a roof, adding extra space to a home’s upper story.
-Gable windows, on the other hand, are just windows installed in the gable end of a house (the triangle portion of a wall between the edges of a dual-pitched roof.)
+Gable windows, on the other hand, are just windows installed in the gable end of a house (the triangular portion of a wall between the edges of a dual-pitched roof).
 Gable windows don’t add extra space to a home.

 Can Dormer Windows Improve a Home’s Resale Value?